Horse Program Gives Kids Confidence

 “The horse doesn’t judge.
 It accepts the child,” Levinson said.
 “It’s a passive acceptance which kids don’t get a lot.
 Horses just accept the child and I think that’s a big part of it.”

-Miguel’s parents seemed to agree.
+Pedro’s parents seemed to agree.
 “We are touched,” said his mother.
-“This is Miguel’s first experience dealing with a big animal.
+“This is Pedro’s first experience dealing with a big animal.
 We never knew he could do something like that.
 It’s very touching.
 Very rewarding.”

 Such scenes recurred all day Saturday and Sunday as young children through teens worked with Coastside resident Nicole Anderson’s two sedate, mature Andalusian mares Daesa, 9 and Esa, 16.